 You can have the best digital tools and advanced technology but if you plan to build great products what should matter the most is your team.
-Nowadays most employers are aware of the importance of addressing personality in software development – indeed, developers’ personalities may have a huge impact upon their individual tasks and teamwork.
+Nowadays most employers are aware of the importance of addressing personality in software development – indeed, developers’ personality may have a huge impact upon their individual tasks and teamwork.
 What you may not know is that scientists actually have been investigating this “effect” since the 1960s.
 This proves how important this topic is.

 Researchers claim that software project outcomes are very likely affected by the personality of the software engineers involved in the development process.
 This is because an engineer’s or developer’s personality inﬂuences the way they apply certain modeling methods or techniques, as these depend on several perspectives and abstractions that occur during the Software Development Life Cycle (source: Information and Software Technology Journal).